justinmeiners/justinmeiners.github.io/think-in-math/README.md

 **6/8/19**

 Programmers love to discuss programming languages.
-Besides debating their own merits, we integrate them into our identities and even infer things about others who use them.
+We not only debate their technical merits and aesthetic qualities, but they become integrated into our personal identities, along with the values and traits that we associate with them.
-Some even defend a form of [Linguistic Determinism][6] that thinking is limited to what is typable.
+Some even defend a form of [Linguistic Determinism][6] that thinking is confined to what the language makes typable.

-Since we spend so much time using languages, an interest in making them better is justified.
+Since we spend so much time writing code, a keen interest in language design is justified.
-However, the character of these debates suggests that we think of them as something more.
+However, the character of these discussions suggests that we think of them as much more, and have perhaps forgotten their primary role.
-Perhaps we have forgotten their primary role.
+Programming languages are *implementation tools* for instructing machines, not *thinking tools* for expressing ideas.
-Programming languages are *implementation tools*, not *thinking tools*.
+They are strict formal systems riddled with design compromises and practical limitations.
-They are strict formal languages invented to instruct machines in a human-friendly way.
+We hope to use them to make controlling computers bearable for humans.
 In contrast, thoughts are best expressed through a medium which is free and flexible.

 ## Thinking in Math

 The natural language which has been effectively used for thinking about computation, for thousands of years, is mathematics.
 Most people don't think of math as free or flexible.
-Their experience of seeing scary symbols and memorizing steps in school is quite the opposite.
+Their experience of seeing scary symbols and memorizing steps to regurgitate on tests is quite the opposite.
 I hope readers of this article have had a better experience with math, such as in a [discrete math][1] or linear algebra course;
 the kind that involves constructing clear definitions and deductions, and is written in prose with a mix of symbols (most symbols weren't even invented until the [16th century][7]).